HELVE/DREEMRELM/README.md

 Write a script.
 Research 3D photography layering on moving film.
 Shoot urban and natural landscapes.
 Setup crowdsourcing.
 Think what could be done to Dreemrelm to make it better

+# DREEMRELM2.0 ///

+- write down the poem
+- restructure the poem
+- for each word said in the beginning phase make a microworld/scene

 Artenalia 2012

 DREEMRELM